SatyaRaghuNandan/BigData-Interview-Prep/Meta/56. Merge Intervals/varaint_1.md

+# // VARIANT: What if you had to merge two interval lists instead of one?

 Excellent!
 You're now working on a powerful **variant** of the classic **Merge Intervals** problem:

 > 🔁 **LeetCode 56 – Variant**: